 NOTE: Before ending out eating recommendation in Ubon Ratchathani, allow me to explain that we did eat more than we posted here.
 But here are only what we would recommend.
 There are places I wouldn’t mind skipping, despite some rave reviews, because they are not special + expensive, albeit nice looking with GREAT stories.

 Pictured below is the meal, and the shopfront.
 We also had enough time for a coffee.
 Good Mook Cafe, their Starbucks, serves amazingly good latte.
 Deserve a detour if you ask me.
 Nice location and space as well.
-We took a look at the Mekong River of Mukdaharn, and found floating there a boat with its roof piled high with styrofoam, ready to be somewhere.
-This is scary, scary.
+We took a look at the Mekong River of Mukdaharn and found floating there a boat with its roof piled high with styrofoam, ready to be somewhere.
+This is scary, way scary.
 We all have heard about these trashes and the attempts to reduce wastes and everything.
 But take a look here.
 Nonchalant and carefree.

 Vietnamese lunch: Kanom Tuay Kanom Niew Na Rong Pak (ขนมถ้วย ขนมเหนียวหน้าโรงพักมุกดาหาร), daily during lunch hours.
 T: (+66) 083 145 1796.

 Yeah!!!
 We finally made it to Sakon Nakorn.
-In fact, this particular Esarn province has been on my list for a long time, because I have always wanted to check out their famous indigo-dyed cottons (which could cost arms and legs when brought and sold in Bangkok’s fairs).
+In fact, this particular Esarn province has been on my list for a long time.
+I have always wanted to check out their famous indigo-dyed cotton (which could cost arms and legs when brought and sold in Bangkok’s fairs).
 The only thing that had deterred me to make the trip here is the hotel.
 I couldn’t find the right hotel until my friend told me about @Sakon.
 We don’t need to be in a luxury five-star, but definitely require a nice, clean, and decent and safe place to stay. @Sakon is a brand new hotel with spacious room.
 In-premises parking and clean bathroom.
 We booked online and paid less than Bt1,000 per night.
 Fantastic.
 With breakfast, too, but not as good as Pen Ta Hug. @Sakon.

 DO + shop

 And while you are at the walking street, it is worth a visit to the ancient Wat Phra That Cherng Chum วัดพระธาตุเชิงชุม, the main sacred temple of Sakon Nakhon.

-3. Krua Khum Am (ครัวคุณแอ๋ม) apparently is a lunchtime favourite of the locals.
-This is a typical ‘Esarn’ style somtam place with a good variety of somtam (papaya pok pok), BBQ varieties, salt-baked river fish, sticky rice, Esarn-style soups and so on.
+Krua Khum Am (ครัวคุณแอ๋ม) apparently is a lunchtime favourite of the locals.
+This is a typical ‘Esarn’ style somtam place with a good variety of somtam (papaya pok pok), BBQ varieties, salt-baked river fish, sticky rice, Esarn-style soups, and so on.
 People just stopped by in droves and we were advised to come early if we want to choose from their available aforementioned sides.
-No FB page, but the restaurant is located right across the one below.
+No FB page, but the restaurant is located right across from the one below.
 And their phone number is already in the picture.

-5. Mitr Uppathum (มิตรอุปถัมป์) is another staple of Sakon Nakhon.
+Mitr Uppathum (มิตรอุปถัมป์) is another staple of Sakon Nakhon.
 The place is open only for breakfast and lunch (closes at 14.00) and is closed Tuesdays.
 They serve breakfast with their full menu, meaning apart from the egg variety and hot drinks, other one-plate meals are also available.
 For example, stir-fried minced chicken with holy basil and fried egg.
 I like their breakfast sandwich.
 Simple but nice.

-Sakhon Nakhon’s name is equivalent to its famous native indigo-dyed cottons.
+Sakhon Nakhon’s name is equivalent to its famous native indigo-dyed cotton.
 Strong revivals are now making such handmade fabrics a popular comeback.
-You can shop around at the aforementioned walking street, but I would recommend one shop in particular because it was where I bought my two very gorgeous Mudmee-patterned pants made from hand-spun, hand-dyed cottons.
+You can shop around at the aforementioned walking street, but I would recommend one shop in particular because it was where I bought my two very gorgeous Mudmee-patterned pants made from hand-spun, hand-dyed cotton.
 Gorgeous.
 The shop is “Kram Thong’ ครามทอง and only ready-to-wear and their array of exquisite shawls are available.